Aminsn/duktr/README.md

     concept="symptom",
     rules="""
     - Use short noun phrases (2–6 words)
-    - Symptoms must be standalone; no duplicates
+    - Symptom(s) must be independent; no duplicates
     - Output in English
     """,
 )

 # Example inputs (note: the third record paraphrases the first).
 texts = [
-    "Patient reports frequent headaches and occasional dizziness.", "The individual is experiencing shortness of breath during exertion.", "The patient describes recurrent head pain along with vertigo.", ]
+     "Patient reports frequent headaches and occasional dizziness.", "The individual is experiencing shortness of breath during exertion.", "The patient describes recurrent head pain along with vertigo." # paraphrased version of first text ]

 # Mine concepts per text.